oscillatingworks/docs.piladb.org/getting_started/usage.md

   -d '{"element":{"title":"The Metamorphosis","author":"Franz Kafka","ISBN":"9780486290300","comments":["🐞"]}}'
 ```

 Now we have two books, and we have to start reading them from top to bottom.
-To find out which element is on top, we use the `PEEK` operation:
+To find out which _Element_ is on top, we use the `PEEK` operation:

 ```bash
 curl localhost:1205/databases/MY_DATABASE/stacks/BOOKSHELF?peek